tact-lang/tact-sublime/README.md

 ### Manual installation

 1. Open the command palette (<kbd>Ctrl/Cmd</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>)
-2. Select **Preferences: Browse Packages**, this should open the "Packages" directory in your file explorer
+2. Select **Preferences: Browse Packages**.
+It should open the "Packages" directory in your file explorer
 3. Clone this repo into that directory

 Don't forget to run git pull from time to time to get the latest updates of this package.

 ## LSP integration

-When the language server supports it, [**LSP** package](https://packagecontrol.io/packages/LSP) enables improved autocomplete, go-to-definition, formatting, "hover docs", compiler errors and warnings, general diagnostics and more.
+When the language server supports it, the [**LSP** package](https://packagecontrol.io/packages/LSP) enables improved autocomplete, go-to-definition, formatting, "hover docs," compiler errors and warnings, general diagnostics, and more.

 To set it up, install the package and open its settings (**Preferences: LSP Settings** in the command palette), then add this config: